 Focus on the person, not the impairment

 Person-first language is the most widely accepted terminology in Australia.
-Examples of person-first language include: “person with disability”, “person who is deaf”, or “people who have low vision”.
+Examples of person-first language include: “person who is deaf”, or “people who have low vision”.
 Put the person first, and the impairment second (when it’s relevant).
-Other terms that are growing in popularity and acceptance are “person living with disability”, and “person with lived experience of disability”.
-These terms are inclusive of people who may have experienced disability in the past, but don’t any longer, and also people who are carers.
+Other phrases that are growing in popularity and acceptance are: “person living with disability”, and “person with lived experience of disability”.
+These are inclusive of people who may have experienced disability in the past, but don’t any longer, and also people who are carers.

 We also prefer to say “person without disability”, and do not recommend the terms “non-disabled” or “able-bodied”.

 Don’t use language that implies a person with disability is inspirational simply because they experience disability

 People with disability are just living their lives; they are no more super-human than anyone else.
 Implying that a person with disability is courageous or special just for getting through the day is patronising and offensive.

 Conversely, don’t make out that people with disability are victims or objects of pity

 Just because a person experiences disability, it doesn't make them weak, a victim or someone to be pitied.
 Examples of language that can imply people should be pitied include: “suffering from…”, “struck down by…”, and “afflicted by/with…”.
 We try to remove the emotion from the language, for example, “Paul experiences depression”, “Ravi developed Multiple Sclerosis”, or “Katya has epilepsy”.